Diese Seite auf Deutsch ansehen.

 With everyting we do we create new ways of living.

 stilwerk presents an exclusive selection of design items and brings together the entire spectrum of furniture, interior design and lifestyle under one roof.
 From classic to avant-garde, from kitchen to study.
-With locations in Berlin, Düsseldorf, Hamburg and Rotterdam (2021), not to mention 800 premium brands, the stilwerk concept is globally unique.
+With locations in Berlin, Düsseldorf, Hamburg and soon Rotterdam (2023), not to mention 1000 premium brands, the stilwerk concept is globally unique.
 Prestigious manufacturers and carefully selected interior designers manage their own shops, which are complemented by temporary pop-up stores.
-In 2016, the brand celebrated its 20th anniversary.
+In 2021, the brand celebrates its 25th anniversary.

 Become part of stilwerk.